Stegostoma fasciatum (Hermann, 1783)

 Common in the Solitary Islands Marine Park.
 Distributed throughout the Indo-West Pacific region, from the Red Sea and East Africa to New Caledonia, north to southern Japan, south to New South Wales.
 In Australia recorded from Exmouth in Western Australia, across the tropical north to the Gulf of Carpentaria, Torres Strait south to Sydney in New South Wales.

+Distinctive bottom dwelling shark with reticulate pattern of spots on body, very elongate top lobe of tail and twin pairs of parallel ridges on either side of the body.
 Common in the Solitary Islands Marine Park during periods of warmer water temperatures.
 See video here courtesy of Tom Mair https://youtu.be/ky9gC1-8H3s